reynaroyce12/LC-Blind75/Arrays/Maximum_Subarray/description.md

 - `current_sum`: the sum of the current subarray
 - `max_sum`: the maximum sum found so far

 At each step, we update `current_sum` by adding the current element to it.
 If `current_sum` becomes negative, we reset it to 0, since starting a new subarray at the next element is more beneficial.
-And if `current_sum` becomes greater than `max_sum`, we update it
+This is because the current subarray sum has become less than 0.
+Including this negative sum in subsequent subarrays would not be beneficial when we are trying to find a larger sum.
+In other words, a negative current_sum would decrease the total sum of any subsequent subarray.And finally if `current_sum` becomes greater than `max_sum`, we update it

 *Time Complexity:* `O(n)` – We iterate through the array once.
 *Space Complexity:* `O(1)` – Only a few extra variables are used for the computation.